 Your current debt load, past late payments, length of your credit history, and other factors are considered.
 Your score results from positive and negative information in your credit report.
 Late payments count against you, but a consistent record of paying on time will improve it.

 For the agencies to calculate a credit score, borrowers must have an active credit account with six months of payment history.
 This payment history ensures that there is sufficient information in your report to calculate an accurate score.
 If you don't meet the minimum criteria for getting a score, you might need to establish a credit history before you apply for a mortgage loan.

-First Community Bank of Central Al. can answer questions about credit reports and many others.
-Give us a call: (334) 285-8850.
+At First Community Bank of Central Al., we answer questions about Credit reports every day.
+Call us: (334) 285-8850.